 our Guide for planning new woodland in England walks you through the necessary steps of planning, designing and creating new woodland to help you create a comprehensive plan that will make your woodland sustainable and UKFS compliant

-To hear from those who have already completed successful woodland creation projects on their land, see our woodland creation case studies page.
+To hear from those who have already completed successful woodland creation projects on their land, see our collection page Tree planting and woodland creation case studies.

 Creating sustainable woodlands

 This guidance applies to all UK woodland and explains the international agreements and conventions that apply to sustainable forest management to address climate change, help biodiversity and protect soil and water resources.
 It covers all forestry activities in the UK and sets out the legal requirements and best practice standards for owners of woodland.

 When designing new woodlands, use the Forest Research tool - Ecological Site Classification Decision Support System (ESC-DSS) - to help you select species ecologically suited to your site.